 1. Explore Develop in Swift resources

-Develop in Swift materials teach you how to use Xcode on Mac with Swift, a powerful and intuitive open-source programming language designed by Apple.
-It's the same language professional developers are using in the fast-growing app economy to make apps for iOS, macOS, tvOS, iPadOS, watchOS and beyond.
-And it's great for inspiring club members who are new to coding as well as those with experience.
-Before you start designing your club experience, explore these Develop in Swift resources.
+Develop in Swift materials teach you how to use Xcode on Mac and Swift, a powerful and intuitive open source programming language designed by Apple.
+It's the same language professional developers are using in the fast-growing app economy to make apps for iOS, macOS, tvOS, watchOS, and beyond.
+And it's great for inspiring club members who are both new to coding and those with experience.
+Before you start designing your club experience, it's helpful to explore the Develop in Swift resources below.

 Xcode

 Xcode is an integrated development environment professional developers use to build real apps.
-It gives you the tools you need to create a complete app - from designing your user interface (UI) and implementing code to testing and debugging your app and provisioning it for distribution on the App Store.
+It gives you the tools you need to create a complete app-from designing your user interface (UI) and implementing code to testing and debugging your app and provisioning it for distribution on the App Store.

-Download Xcode >
+Download and explore Xcode >

 Develop in Swift Explorations

 Learn key computing concepts for building a solid foundation in programming with Swift.
-Learn about the impact of computing and apps on society, economies and cultures while exploring iOS app development.
-Lessons take you through the app design process: brainstorming, planning, prototyping and evaluating an app of your own.
+Learn about the impact of computing and apps on society, economies, and cultures while exploring iOS app development.
+Lessons take you through the app design process: brainstorming, planning, prototyping, and evaluating an app of your own.

-Download Develop in Swift Explorations > Download Develop in Swift Explorations Teacher Guide >
+Download Develop in Swift resource >